"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 Elsa's eyes widened in alarm.
 "Anna!
 No!"
 Devoid of all playfulness now, she got down on all fours, spreading her weight, and crawled to the cracked ice her sister fell through.
 Luckily, the pond was shallow, so she could reach Anna's hand.

-Desperately, Elsa pulled on her sister's arm with all her might, but with the added weight of the ice water soaking through Anna's puffy winter jacket, she couldn't pull the younger girl out of the freezing abyss.
+Desperation fraying all of her nerves, Elsa yanked on her sister's arm with all her might, but with the added weight of the ice water soaking through Anna's puffy winter jacket, she couldn't pull the younger girl out of the freezing abyss.
+Terror consumed her, colder than the ice she laid on, because she wasn't strong enough.

-Their mother was already running toward them, a scowl gracing her usual nonchalant features.
+Their mother was already running toward them, eyes wide with fury and panic, a stark contrast to her usual nonchalant features.
 She too crawled toward the middle of the pond next to her eldest daughter and pulled her youngest out of the freezing water.

 "Elsa, hurry, run into the house and call 911!"